randjelaa/vet-clinic-mobile/README.md

 Users can:

 - View a list of their pets
-- Edit or delete existing pet information by clicking on one of the pets
+- Edit or delete existing pet information and see their medical records by clicking on one of the pets

 <p align="center">
   <img src="./screenshots/pet_details.PNG" width="200"/>